 When Is It Recommended?

-An ultrasound will be recommended by your FloridaWild Veterinary Hospital doctor based on your pet’s specific symptoms, exam findings and potentially bloodwork or X-ray results.
-Getting a better picture of the exact area of inflammation or dysfunction allows your FloridaWild Veterinary Hospital doctor to prescribe a more specific, effective and integrative treatment plan.
+An ultrasound will be recommended by your FloridaWild Integrative Veterinary Center & Urgent Care doctor based on your pet’s specific symptoms, exam findings and potentially bloodwork or X-ray results.
+Getting a better picture of the exact area of inflammation or dysfunction allows your FloridaWild Integrative Veterinary Center & Urgent Care doctor to prescribe a more specific, effective and integrative treatment plan.

 During The Ultrasound